How we are helping

 - Australia’s bilateral relationship with Mongolia continues to grow stronger, as evidenced by the opening of Australia’s new embassy in Ulaanbaatar in December 2015.

-- In a reduced budget environment the Australia Awards Mongolia program continues to support 57 Mongolians studying in Australia and support the activities of alumni, through the ‘Mozzies’ association.
+- In a reduced budget environment the Australia Awards Mongolia program continues to support approximately 57 Mongolians studying in Australia, a Women's Leadership Program, and the activities of alumni, through the ‘Mozzies’ association.

 - The Australia Mongolia Extractives Program (AMEP) commenced in 2015 and is supporting improved governance and regulation by mining-related government agencies, in areas such as geoscience, gold industry regulation, safety regulations for open pit and other mines, mineral valuation and communications.
 AMEP is helping Mongolia progress towards equitable and sustainable economic growth of its mining industry.

-- A twinning arrangement between Melbourne Polytechnic and Dalanzadgad technical school in the South Gobi is piloting new competency-based training curricula, and assisting the Mongolian Ministry of Labour to improve Technical and Vocational Education and Training.
+- A twinning arrangement to improve Technical and Vocational Education and Training between Melbourne Polytechnic and Dalanzadgad technical school in the South Gobi is piloting new competency-based training curricula, and assisting the Mongolian Ministry of Labour.

 - In partnership with the World Bank, we are piloting new institutional structures for groundwater management in three provincial capitals and strengthening the Mongolian Water Authority’s ability to monitor groundwater.

-- Australian Volunteers for International Development in Mongolia are placed in sectors which align with both Australian and Mongolian Government development priorities, including human resource development, mining for development, water and sanitation, and disaster risk reduction.
+- Australian Volunteers for International Development in Mongolia are placed in sectors which align with both Australian and Mongolian Government development priorities, including human resource development, extractive industries, water and sanitation, and disaster risk reduction.
 Host organisations can be government agencies, local NGOs or INGOs and multilateral agencies.

 Our changing program

-The aid program has consolidated assistance to the education and extractives sectors.
+The development cooperation program has consolidated assistance to the education and extractives sectors.
 Within the extractives sector the focus of our assistance is improving the management and regulation of the sector through governance reforms which in turn will lead to improved business and investment climates.

-The Scholarships program will offer approximately 20 new scholarships in 2016-17 for post-graduate study, and will aim to gradually increase the number of new scholarships over the next few years.
+The Scholarships program will offer approximately 27 scholarships in 2016-17 for Mongolians to start post-graduate study in Australia, and will aim to gradually increase the number of new scholarships over the next few years.